lks-k/honors-program/candidates.md

 # Candidate LVAs for the Honors Program

-All of them are held in the TU Vienna.
+All of them are held at the TU Vienna.

 Currently, no internships or similar are included.
 I am worried that it's a bit late to seek some internships opportunities?